The verb to be is essential in grammar. It is an auxiliary verb and is one of the irregular verbs.

 - Past events and we use time expressions such as: Two weeks ago, last year, in 2010, yesterday, etc.

-We use the Past Simple tense when we wish to talk about situations that occurred in the past and have now concluded.
-The verb To Be is one of the verbs with an irregular past form.
+We use the past simple tense when we wish to talk about situations that occurred in the past and have now concluded.
+The verb to be has an irregular past form.

 — Affirmative: “The sugar was enough for the cake.”